PoorlyDefinedBehaviour/homie/README.md

 !commands to see every command available

 // Commands, may be outdated.
 !emote      // sends a bttv emote in chat
-!calculate  // calculates a mathematical expression !derivative // derives a function regarding x !duckduckgo // searchs for a specified query using duckduckgo !google     // searchs for a specified query using google !join       // brings bot to your voice channel
+!calculate  // calculates a mathematical expression !derivative // derives a function regarding x !duckduckgo // searchs for specified query using duckduckgo !google     // searchs for specified query using google !join       // brings bot to your voice channel
 !leave      // makes bot leave your voice channel !queue      // queues a song to be played later